 Arguably the best goalkeeper ever to play the game, Neuer has the shot-stopping ability of any who have gone before him, but if sweeper-keepers – players as good with their feet as with their hands – are now the most in-demand operators in the position, then soccer has Neuer to thank.

 Colombian cult hero Rene Higuita used to try and beat opposition forwards in the 1990s, not always successfully.
 Today, Brazilian pair Alisson and Ederson win plaudits for – and trophies with – their distribution out from the back.
 Neuer found the golden mean years ago; racing off his line to clear the danger as Germany won the 2014 FIFA World Cup.
 The Bayern Munich captain will beat a forward with the ball at his feet if he has to, but he’d rather find a teammate with a laser-sighted pass.

-As for good old-fashioned shot-stopping: The 33-year-old has repelled nearly 80 per cent of attempts on his goal in more than a DECADE in the Bundesliga, picking up seven league titles, four DFB Cups, and a UEFA Champions League on the way.
+As for good old-fashioned shot-stopping: The 36-year-old has more clean sheets than any other keeper in German top-flight history after surpassing the 204-shutout best of club and country predecessor, Oliver Kahn.
+In more than a DECADE in the Bundesliga, Neuer has picked up 10 league titles, six DFB Cups, and two UEFA Champions Leagues on the way.

 Watch: The Bundesliga, home of the world's best goalkeeper(s)

 - Lines up either side of the defence